-For the Borrego Springs sculptures map and location, visit the Anza-Borrego Desert Natural History Association bookstore.
-If you merely wish to see a few of them, check google map and you’ll find them lined up along Borrego Springs Road.
+For a Borrego Springs sculptures map and location, visit the Anza-Borrego Desert Natural History Association bookstore.
+If you merely wish to see a few of the Borrego Springs sculptures, check google map and you’ll find them lined up along Borrego Springs Road.

 Pin for later: